-Chapek was particularly taken aback because his father, Larry Chapek, had the privilege of having Solich coach the UNL freshman team when he played in 1981.
+Chapek was particularly taken aback because his father, Larry Chapek, had the privilege of playing for Coach Solich when he was a member of the 1981 Nebraska freshman team.
 “I have never heard a negative word about Mr. Solich come out of my father’s mouth, and I personally know that he holds a great deal of respect for him,” Chapek said.
-“Knowing how morally solid my father is, I can honestly say that I also have hold a great amount of respect for Mr. Solich, based solely on that fact.”
+“Knowing how morally solid my father is, I can honestly say that I also have a great amount of respect for Mr. Solich, based solely on that fact.”

 Brandon Chapek feels “extremely blessed” to be able to apply the scholarship money towards his postgraduate education in Dental School at UNMC.
 Coming into the football program as a walk-on meant that Chapek had to endure the struggles and challenges of putting himself through school financially.
 “Having this award helps lessen the load that I need to carry in my continued academic pursuit,” Chapek said.
 “I truly think that it is even more satisfying, knowing that I have scratched and clawed my way to this point and can enjoy the fruits of my labor a bit.
 It is an amazing thing what this fund is doing.”

 Solich set a single-game rushing record with 204 yards against Air Force.